 In September 2014, the Company entered into a contract with Prospector PTE.
 Ltd. ("Prospector") to conduct a 3D seismic survey on the Company's previously 100% owned Demerara block as part of its commitments under the Demerara PA.
-The aggregate cost of this seismic survey was approximately \$19.0 million with \$7.0 million paid to Prospector by way of issuance of 15,534,310 Common Shares, \$2.5 million paid in cash in 2014 and the remainder of approximately \$9.5 million payable in cash twelve months after the conclusion of the seismic survey (December 2015), which is included in trade and other payables as at December 31, 2022 and December 31, 2021.
+The aggregate cost of this seismic survey was approximately \$19.0 million with \$7.0 million paid to Prospector by way of issuance of 15,534,310 Common Shares, \$2.5 million paid in cash in 2014 and the remainder of approximately \$9.5 million payable in cash twelve months after the conclusion of the seismic survey (December 2015), which is included in trade and other payables as at December 31, 2023 and December 31, 2022.
 In accordance with the contract with Prospector, the amounts outstanding twelve months after the conclusion of the seismic survey accrued interest at a rate of 12% per annum.
 On October 3, 2016, the Company renegotiated the interest rate down from 12% per annum to 6% per annum and agreed to have Prospector complete the seismic processing of the seismic survey.
-In exchange, CGX agreed to be responsible under certain circumstances to Prospector for up to a maximum of \$0.5 million.
+In exchange, CGX agreed to be responsible under certain circumstances to Prospector for 50% of the processing costs, which were estimated to be in the region of \$1.0 million.